 Q: How far is your house from The Pioneer Woman Mercantile?

-Or Airbnb in Pawhuska is about one mile from The Mercantile and the best chicken fried steak you’ll ever eat.
+Our Airbnb in Pawhuska is about one mile from The Mercantile and the best chicken fried steak you’ll ever eat.
 Google Maps says it is a four-minute drive, but honestly, it takes us no more than two and a half and we don’t speed.
 You can also walk to Charlie’s Sweet Shop which is right across the street from The Merc.

-We’ve walked to Charlie’s before and it took us about 15 minutes.
+We’ve walked from our house to Charlie’s before and it took us about 15 minutes.
 And just in case you were curious, one mile of walking burns about 150 calories – the same amount in a half cup of the strawberry ice cream there.
 If you walk back, you can burn the calories in a waffle cone.
 Just sayin’.